ifecog/ifecog/README.md

 - 👋 Hi, I’m @ifecog (Ifeoluwa Ilori)
-- 👀 I’m interested in Backend/REST API Development (Python/Django Framework/Django REST Framework, FastAPI), Code Testing, Docker Containerization, Front-end Web development (React.js), RDBMS (PostgreSQL), Cloud DevOps, Data Structures & Algorithms, and Clean Code Architectures.
+- 👀 I’m interested in Backend/REST API Development (Python/Django Framework/Django REST Framework, FastAPI, RDBMS (PostgreSQL, SQLite, Docker, Redis, Unit Test, Cloud Development, SAAS), Data Structures & Algorithms, and Clean Code Architectures.
-- 🌱 I’m currently working with a devevelopment team, on a delivery app that involves the design and implementation of a robust and highly scallable RESTful API.
+- 🌱 I’m currently working as a Backend Developer in a devevelopment team, on a delivery app that involves the design and implementation of a robust and highly scallable RESTful API.
 - 🌱 I’m currently preparing for an AWS professional certification.
-- 💞️ I’m looking to collaborate with frontend Developers on exciting Web Projects.
+- 💞️ I’m looking to collaborate with frontend Developers and mobile app developers on exciting Web Projects.
 - 💞️ I’m looking to learn and work with Amazon Cloud Services and Architectures (DevOps) in the nearest future.
 - 📫 How to reach me 👍
  https://www.linkedin.com/in/ifeoluwa-ilori-5ab219149